Jheel19/Learning-Hierarchical-Image-Segmentation-For-Recognition-and-By-Recognition/README.md

     dgl=1.1.3cu12.1

-Rest dependencies have been listed in the environment.yaml file provided in CAST repo.
+Rest dependencies have been listed in the environment.yaml file provided in CAST repository.

 ### Documentation 📑
 ---

+Implementation_of_cast_and_vit.ipynb and Implementation_of_samh_and_samb.ipynb: Main file implementing the paper. finetuning_ade20k.ipynb: Code to finetune cast on ADE20k dataset. cast_with_slic.ipynb: Implementing using SLIC Algorithm. varying_number_of_segments.ipynb: Trying with different number of segments.
 Report: https://docs.google.com/document/d/1YmJgOIew-I87bBxWu6zhq5QYt6NjNIR2INCzJLbtWbY/edit?tab=t.0